Skip to main content

 1. Prepare for incidents

-• Test your staff's understanding of recognising incidents
+• Test your staff's ability to recognise incidents.

 2. Identify what's happening

 The first step in dealing effectively with an incident involves identifying it.
-That is, how can you detect that an incident has occurred (or is still happening)?
+How can you detect that an incident has occurred (or is still happening)

 • Computers running slowly